jlumpe/midas/docs/database.rst

 Genome annotations
 ------------------

-:class:`.GenomeAnnotaORM model base class: tions`
+ORM model base class: :class:`.GenomeAnnotations`

 Connects a genome with a genome set.
 Can also carry additional annotations for the genome that are different